manroygood/Quantum-Graphs/readme.md

 A wide variety of graphs are implemented in `source/templates`.
 These are demonstrated in `source/templates/templateGallery.mlx`.

-If it doesn't make sense, just ask me.
+If it doesn't make sense, ask me.

 #### Reproducibility

 We provide a live script to reproduce each figure in the preprint generated using QGLAB.
-Some of the figures were edited interactively for clarity after being created by a script, so formatting may differ slightly.
+Some figures were edited interactively for clarity after being created by a script so that formatting may differ slightly.
 The following table lists the figures (numbered as on the arXiv while the paper remains under review).

 | Figure      | Description                                                  | file                                                         |
 | ----------- | ------------------------------------------------------------ | ------------------------------------------------------------ |